 - The Aberdare Range is a 160 km mountain range located in northern Nairobi, with an elevation of 3,500 m above sea level.

-- Ol donyo Orok Mountain, also commonly called, Namanga Hills, is located on the southern Kenyan border.
-It is triangular in shape, with an quite interesting peak that looks like an arrow.
+- Ol donyo Orok Mountain, also commonly called, Namanga Hills is located on the southern Kenyan border.
+It is triangular, with a quite interesting peak that looks like an arrow.
 (This arrow points north.)
 The short side of the mountain faces Tanzania, with the highest peak at 2,548 m.

 - Ngong Hills are peaks of mountains on the Great Rift Valley, situated southwest of Nairobi.
 The west side overlooks the Great Rift Valley, dropping over 1000 m, with its highest peak pulling its weight at over 2,460 m above sea level.
 (The film, Out Of Africa, was shot in the vicinity of these hills.)

 - Mount Elgon is an expansive volcanic mountain found on the eastern border of Uganda and the western border of Kenyan.
-It covers 80 kilometers in diameters, and has a height of 3,070 m above sea level.
+It covers 80 kilometres in diameters and has a height of 3,070 m above sea level.
 The altitude of this mountain provides an ambient environment for a plethora of fauna and flora to thrive.

 - Mount Longonot is a protected area and can be found in Naivasha, Kenya.
 It is known for wildlife and hiking trails, a 3.1 km train that runs from the park entrance to the crater rim, and a 7.2 km loop encircling the rater.
 The peak is around 2,780 m above sea level, with the whole tour taking about 4-5 hours to complete.)

 The Top 5 Interesting Legends - Mount Kenya